star-kind/experiment-case/README.md

 # Necessary steps

-Run generate before running the: generate_pth.py, obtain the pth file, then move the pth file to the directory: /path/[python directory]/\*/lib/${python --version}/site-packages/
+- Run generate before running the: generate_pth.py, obtain the pth file, then move the pth file to the directory: /path/[python directory]/\*/lib/${python --version}/site-packages/

+- Run script: `retrieval-site-pkgs` to find directory: `site-packages`

+- Check if it has been added to the system path: `type-sys-path`

 <hr>